reneekxsu/FinalApp/README.md

 * Car owner can see location of their car
 * User can map out routes
 * User can rate helpfulness of review (upvote and downvote)
+* User can complete/receive transactions
+* User can change app settings

 ### 2. Screen Archetypes